charlax/python-education/intro-to-sqlalchemy/README.md

     - Act as the foundation for any number of third party or in-house tools

 Source: [Introduction to SQLAlchemy](https://speakerdeck.com/zzzeek/introduction-to-sqlalchemy-pycon-2013)

+### How to approach SQLAlchemy

+SQLAlchemy has a relatively steep learning curve.
+If you try to jump right into the code of somebody pretty experienced with it, you might get lost.

+There is no way around it: you have to follow the tutorial from cover to cover.
+It is very well written and I'm sure you'll learn a ton of things and save you lots of headache.

 ## Concepts